haskelladdict/scarab/README.md

 scarab
 ======

-scarab is a simplified re-implementation of mcell in rust.
+scarab is a simple reference implementation of mcell in rust.